jupiter-desphy/nokia-snake/README.md

 \* *  *Technologies used include* ***React***, ***JavaScript***, ***HTML***, *and* ***CSS***. * *

 <!-- [<img width="900px" src="public/images/screenshot.png"/>](https://nokia-snake-jupiter-desphy.vercel.app/) -->
-When I first got the snake to move, I heard within me the maniacal voice of Dr. Frankenstein, "*It's aliiiiiivee!!*" And yet...
+When I first got the snake to move, I heard within my soul the maniacal voice of Dr. Frankenstein, *"It's aliiiiiivee!!"*
+And yet...
 I wasn't satiated.
 I needed it to look and feel the way I remembered it on a Nokia 3310.
 It was the O.G. mobile app, the Candy Crush of the early aughts, that crowned this little brick by Nokia king.
 I remember then being charmed by the level of detail the programmers put into it and the intuitive user experience they delivered.
-I never anticipated the challenge ahead translating what they did with some dozens of pixels with modern programming languages.
-I got to put myself in their shoes and caught glimpses as to how they came up with the solutions they did while deepening my own understanding in object-oriented programming and broadening my CSS toolkit.
+I never anticipated the challenge ahead translating what they did with some dozens of pixels now equipped with modern programming languages.
+I put myself in their shoes and caught glimpses of how they landed on their solutions while deepening my own understanding and appreciation in object-oriented programming and broadening my CSS toolkit.
 Stripped of the luxury of downloading a font, I wrote code for each letter: lower and uppercase, bold and lite.
-The end product allows the user to choose between a more classic Snake I or Snake II, where the snake gains its stripes, teleports through walls, offers varying levels of difficulty and feeds on bonus prey.
+The end product allows you to choose between a more classic Snake I or Snake II, where the snake gains its stripes, teleports through walls, offers varying levels of difficulty and feeds on bonus prey.

 Click [here](https://nokia-snake-jupiter-desphy.vercel.app/) to demo.

 ## Site

 ### [Landing Page](https://nokia-snake-jupiter-desphy.vercel.app/)

 ### [Snake I](https://nokia-snake-jupiter-desphy.vercel.app/snake1)

 [<img width="800px" src="src/screenshots/snake-1.png"/>](https://nokia-snake-jupiter-desphy.vercel.app/snake1)

 ### [Snake II](https://nokia-snake-jupiter-desphy.vercel.app/snake2)

 [<img width="800px" src="src/screenshots/snake-2-screenshot.png"/>](https://nokia-snake-jupiter-desphy.vercel.app/snake2)

+## Features

+- Hover or tab to focus on menu options.
+- Controls via keyboard, swipe gestures or "buttons."
+- Responsive CSS, framing screen if on a phone in portrait mode.

 ## Contact Me
 <!-- [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://nokia-snake-jupiter-desphy.vercel.app/) -->